tenphase/OOTuple/README.md

 #### Note for Mac users

-- _To compile on Mac, you need the Xcode command line tools.
+- _To compile on Mac, you might have to install the Xcode command line tools.
   (for the system headers to be found by the compiler)_

 _(Open a terminal and type)_